 – Albert Einstein

-We first found out Ella had dyslexia when she was six.
-We weren’t entirely sure what it meant other than she would struggle with reading and writing.
+We first found out Ella was dyslexic when she was six.
+However she had been showing signs of dyslexia ever since she started to learn how to read and write.
+We weren’t entirely sure what dyslexia meant other than she would struggle with reading and writing.
 We already had an inkling she may be as she often wrote back to front and found decoding words particularly difficult.
 In the two years since her diagnosis however she has gone from strength to strength, never used it as an excuse and has shown us a different way to see the world.

 Ella sees the world in colour, in images and in a way that I wish I did.
 Her imagination is amazing and inspiring and while her writing may not be the neatest, she doesn’t care.
 She doesn’t have time to worry.
 She’s too busy creating.
 Whether or not this is because of her dyslexia, or simply her character who knows!
 But perhaps her struggles with words has helped her imagination and creative side flourish.

 We’re so lucky living in Chiang Mai as the schools aren’t so focused on academic success and exams.
 The kids learn, of course, but there is so much more to their education than just passing an end of year assessment.
 Living here has been a breath of fresh air when it comes to education.
 Both myself and Chas have always valued a good education and everything it offers.
 However, we’ve seen another side – being academic isn’t the only way to be successful.
 In fact, someone like Ella would be stifled in mainstream education in the UK.
 She would be forced to keep up with everyone and in turn, this would ultimately lead to a crisis in confidence.